buildspace/buildspace-projects/Solana_Core/en/Core_3/Lesson_5_The_Rust_Layer_Cake.md

 Structs are pretty cool, but what if you could add functions to them?
 Meet implementations: they let you add methods to structs, making them a lot more like objects.

 ![](https://hackmd.io/_uploads/BkitZ_XEo.png)
-#TODO this is a very cringe example pls replace

 If you're confused about what it means to "add methods to a struct" - think of it like giving abilities to a struct.
 You can have a plain `user` struct that has speed, health and damage.
 By using `impl` to add a `wordPerMinute` method, you could calculate the user's typing speed ⌨️.